Sons of the Sea (album)

-Sons of the Sea is the self-titled debut album by American alternative rock band Sons of the Sea, a collaboration between Incubus frontman Brandon Boyd and producer Brendan O'Brien.
+Sons of the Sea is the self-titled debut album by American alternative rock band Sons of the Sea, a collaboration between vocalist Brandon Boyd and producer Brendan O'Brien.
 It was released on September 24, 2013 through Avow Records (distribution through INgrooves) in North America.
 The album was released in Europe through Membran Entertainment on March 3, 2014 and contains 3 acoustic bonus tracks: Space and Time, Come Together and Lady Black.
 A video for 'Come Together' featuring Boyd and Adesuwa Pariyapasat was directed by Taylor Cohen and first aired on the day of the North American release.